MTau314/MatrixVectorMathClasses/README.md

   <li> Circuits Equation Solve </li>
   <li> Game prototype terrain generator </li>
 </ul>

+## Getting Started

+Simply clone or download this entire repositry to have full access to Matrices, Vectors and their associated functions and just #include "matrix.h" in your project.

 ### Declaring Matrices and Vectors
 To declare a vector simply code: Vector a{1,2,3,4};<br/>